2024 Lexus TX 550h+ Review: Is it the Best Luxury Hybrid SUV?

 Acura MDX Type S

-- Why It’s Great: Performance-focused and slightly cheaper.
+- Why It’s Great: Performance-first and a bit less expensive

-- Why It Falls Short: No hybrid option, less efficient.
+- Why It Falls Short: No hybrid available and so naturally less efficient.

 Is the 2024 Lexus TX 550h+ the Best Luxury Hybrid SUV?

 If you’re shopping for a luxurious, family-friendly SUV that doesn’t sacrifice efficiency for comfort, the Lexus TX 550h+ is a strong contender.
-It’s not cheap, but you’re getting Lexus reliability, premium features, and enough hybrid tech to make you feel good about your carbon footprint.
+It isn’t cheap, but you get Lexus-level reliability, premium amenities and enough hybrid tech to ease whatever conscience you have left about your carbon footprint.

-That said, it’s not a sporty ride and the price tag might have you second-guessing pulling the trigger on one.
-But if you’re willing to invest in something that’s as refined as it is practical, this Lexus deserves a test drive.
+With that said, it’s not a sporty ride, and the price might have you reconsidering pulling the trigger on one.
+But if you can pony up for something that’s as posh as it is practical, this Lexus is worthy of a test drive.

 Now, Over to You…